boywithkeyboard-archive/mailchannels/readme.md

 ### Usage

 Add the below TXT records for SPF and Domain Lock to work correctly.
-Replace `WORKER_ID` with your unique subdomain for workers, e.g. `username.workers.dev`, or the sub(domain) you're using for the worker, e.g. `example.com`.
+Replace `WORKER_ID` with either

+- your unique subdomain for workers, e.g. `username.workers.dev`
+- or the (sub)domain you're using for the worker, e.g. `example.com`.

 | Name | Content |
 | --- | --- |